samjwill/nvim-unception/README.md

 Neovim terminal buffer should work just fine when launching Neovim normally.
 They should also behave as as they do by default if you pass the disable flag described above, even if launched from within a terminal buffer.

-## Settings

-For usage details and options (such as opening the file buffers in new tabs rather than the current window), see [doc/nvim-unception.txt](https://github.com/samjwill/nvim-unception/blob/main/doc/nvim-unception.txt), or, after installation, run `:help nvim-unception`.